 Kevin: “You may not intend to harm me.
 But I’m here to tell you that those kinds of remarks do hurt me.”

 Kevin didn’t back down, nor did he resort to judging or criticizing Jake.
 His persistence paid off.
 It took a while, not just one conversation, but he did come to realize that his sarcastic remarks to his husband did hurt him and that he needed to clean up his act.
-Jake saw how he had damaged the trust in their relationship by continuing the low level communication that characterized his family of origin.
+Jake saw how he had damaged the trust in their relationship by continuing the low-level communication that characterized his family of origin.

 Kevin had a realization too.
 He was willing to take responsibility for sucking it up for years, excusing Jake’s unpleasant behavior.
 Hundreds of times, when he had said to himself “He’s a good provider.
 He’s a devoted father and rationalized his hurtful behaviors.
 Kevin accepted that he had been complicit in allowing his sarcastic remarks to persist for so long.
-He was glad that he had reached a point where he was self-respecting enough to speak in his own behalf.
-It was quite a risk for him since she feared that Jake would leave the marriage.
+He was glad that he had reached a point where he was self-respecting enough to speak on his own behalf.
+It was quite a risk for him since he feared that Jake would leave the marriage.

 It was Kevin’s consistent feedback that allowed Jake to take a look at how he was alienating his beloved.
-Since Kevin was responsible about his feedback, only reporting his distress, Jack was finally able to hear him and open up to making changes.
+Since Kevin was responsible for his feedback, only reporting his distress, Jake was finally able to hear him and open up to making changes.
 Jake became aware of how frequently he had been hurt by his parents and sibling’s sarcastic remarks and made a strong commitment to learning to speak in a more respectful way.